nicholaswmin/flomaster/README.md

 ## why

-While browser based syntax highlighters slightly differ,
-they all follow the same fundamental process:
+The current process, used by every (top 3 at least) syntax highlighters:

-1. [Lexical Tokenization][tok] of raw source code
+1. [Lexical tokenization][tok] of raw source code
 2. Wrapping *each* token in a DOM element
 3. CSS selection